-Control rod materials (Ag, In, and Cd) were not as commonly found as the structural materials.
-Ag was occasionally found, primarily in inclusions, and there were two minor occurrences of In and Cd.
-However, major portions of three particles (Particles 8H, 9D, and 9E) were metallic Ag containing Ni-Sn inclusions.
+Ag containing Ni-Sn inclusions.
 Particle 9G was composed completely of the Ag material, and Particles 8H and 9D contained ceramic fuel rod material mechanically bonded to the Ag material.
-This lack of mixing with fuel rod materials is probably due to the early failure of the control rous, while the rest of the fuel rod bundle was still intact.
+This lack of mixing with fuel rod materials is probably due to the early failure of the control rods, while the rest of the fuel rod bundle was still intact.
 In addition, eutectic interactions were probably inhibited by oxide layers.

 The major source of Al in the core was from alumina-boron carbide $(B_4C-Al_2O_3)$ burnable poison rods.
 Al also is a minor alloying element in Inconel, and there were other minor sources.
 However, Al was found with other structural materials in over half of the particles that contained structural materials.
-If the source of Al in these particles was inconel, then there would have had to have been a segregation process at work concentrating the Al. However, if the source of Al was the poison rods, then there first would have had to have been eutectic interactions between Inconel grid spacers, zircaloy cladding, and alumina, causing liquefaction and flow, and then eventual interaction with fuel rods.
+If the source of Al in these particles was Inconel, then there would have had to have been a segregation process at work concentrating the Al. However, if the source of Al was the poison rods, then there first would have had to have been eutectic interactions between Inconel grid spacers, zircaloy cladding, and alumina, causing liquefaction and flow, and then eventual interaction with fuel rods.
 Particle 6C contains exceptionally large amounts of Al, indicating a possible direct interaction with a poison rod.
 There are areas on this particle where positive elemental identification is not possible because of nonconductive properties, but there are indications that these areas are alumina.